12. No One Talks Cover 5.5 x 8.5 Size (1) (1) for Open Ends Press website

 USA

 Nina Kossman is a transdisciplinary artist.
 A writer and painter, she exhibited her paintings internationally, and her writing has been published in a dozen languages, including French, Italian, Greek, Hebrew, Spanish, Danish, Dutch, German, Persian, Chinese, Bengali, and Japanese.
-Nina Kossman’s 12 books include poetry (in Russian and English), short prose (in Russian and English), children’s poetry, an anthology she edited for Oxford University Press, two volumes of translations of Marina Tsvetaeva’s poetry, and a novel.
+Nina Kossman’s 12 books include poetry, short prose, children’s verse, an anthology she edited for Oxford University Press, and two volumes of translations of Marina Tsvetaeva’s poetry.
 Her English-language work has appeared in over ninety magazines and anthologies.
 Her plays have been produced in the US, the UK, and Australia.
-She received a National Endowment for the Arts fellowship, grants from the Onassis Foundation and the Foundation for Hellenic Culture, and the (now defunct) UNESCO/PEN Short Story Award.
+A finalist for the Restless Books Prize for New Immigrant Writing, she received a National Endowment for the Arts fellowship, grants from the Onassis Foundation and the Foundation for Hellenic Culture, and the (now-defunct) UNESCO/PEN Short Story Award.
 Born in the former Soviet Union, she lives in New York.

 400 x400 for author page on OEP 300-dpi-photo-of-Nina.-Nina-Kossman-Author-photo-Oct.-7.-2020